zenwork/fhir-beacon/packages/library/README.md

 > read [background](./docs/background.md)

-Fhir Beacon is for working with [FHIR](http://hl7.org/fhir/) data in the browser without the need for a backend.
+Fhir Beacon is for working with [FHIR r5](http://hl7.org/fhir/) data in the browser without the need for a backend.
 It enables web-developers to easily adopt the FHIR metamodel as is, without having to implement middleware or data mappings.
 FHIR Beacon is built with web-components and aspires to be framework-agnostic and impose as few dependencies.